 How we manage your homeowners or condominium association in Falls Church

 We require that the renter abide by all community and association covenants.
-To help us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference